WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina_modelisation.md

 ---

 # Retina Modelisation from a Camera
- (redaction ongoing)

-This section describe one simulation of human retina from a standard camera (smartphone like cameras).
+This section describe a simulation of human retina from a standard camera (smartphone like cameras).
 I assume you already have read the page [The retina](retina.html).

-Just to recap the context of this simulation, my final goal is to create a biomimetic artificial intelligence using biomimetic sensors (like the retina).
+The output of this simulation are two 2D matrices representing the pulses frequencies going through the optic nerve to the brain.
+These two outputs represent the two pathways in the brain: parvo and magno.

+To achieve this, we first convert the pixel image to cones output respecting as much as possible the distribution of the different cones along the eccentricity of the retina.

+Then we directly simulate the ganglionar cells frequencies outputs, from the cones result, considering their receptive fields.

 Plan

 - [Retina Modelisation from a Camera](#retina-modelisation-from-a-camera)
   - [Photo Receptors Simulation](#photo-receptors-simulation)
     - [Pixel density](#pixel-density)